Security for international card-based payment transactions

-By complying with PCIDSS, companies are also already implementing measures to facilitate compliance with further compliance requirements such as the requirements of the EU Data Protection Basic Regulation or the IT Security Act, banking supervisory requirements for IT (BAIT) or requirements from international standards such as ISO/IEC 27001.
+By complying with PCI DSS, companies are also already implementing measures to facilitate compliance with further compliance requirements such as the requirements of the EU General Data Protection Regulation (GDPR) or the IT Security Act, banking supervisory requirements for IT (BAIT) or requirements from international standards such as ISO/IEC 27001.

 Responsible for PCI DSSSRC Security Research & Consulting GmbH

 These topics could also be of interest to you